Home » How to Remove Urine Stains from Bathroom Floor?

 4. Spray the mixture on the stain and let it sit for a few minutes.

-5. Wipe up excess liquid, then rinse away any remaining residue with warm water.
 Repeat if necessary until you’ve removed all traces of urine from your bathroom flooring.

 Baking Soda, Dish Soap, and Hydrogen Peroxide